Your SIM card options in Germany

 - Choose among the list of providers.
-Note that Durchschnitt pro Monat means the actual monthly price including set up and all other costs!
+Note that Durchschnitt pro Monat means the actual monthly price including set-up and all other costs!

 How to use your German SIM card in other countries

 Mobile phone data and call prices can become very expensive if you use your mobile phone plan in a country outside the EU.
-Please note that Switzerland is not part of the EU so you might want to disable data usage when visiting Switzerland, also when using Google maps to drive trough, as this can become very costly!
+Please note that Switzerland is not part of the EU so you might want to disable data usage when visiting Switzerland, and also when using Google maps to drive through, as this can become very costly!

 I am using *Smartmobil and experienced that the phone connection would just stop working in another EU country depending on the network.
 Buying a local SIM card might be the most reliable option when traveling abroad with your German SIM card.